sveltejs/kit/documentation/docs/10-getting-started/10-introduction.md

 SvelteKit provides basic functionality like a [router](/docs/glossary#routing) — which updates the UI when a link is clicked — and [server-side rendering (SSR)](/docs/glossary#ssr).
 But beyond that, building an app with all the modern best practices is fiendishly complicated.
 Those practices include [build optimizations](https://vitejs.dev/guide/features.html#build-optimizations), so that you load only the minimal required code; [offline support](/docs/service-workers); [preloading](/docs/link-options#data-sveltekit-preload-data) pages before the user initiates navigation; [configurable rendering](/docs/page-options) that allows you to render different parts of your app on the server with [SSR](/docs/glossary#ssr), in the browser [client-side rendering](/docs/glossary#csr), or at build-time with [prerendering](/docs/glossary#prerendering); and many other things.
 SvelteKit does all the boring stuff for you so that you can get on with the creative part.

-It uses [Vite](https://vitejs.dev/) with a [Svelte plugin](https://github.com/sveltejs/vite-plugin-svelte) to provide a lightning-fast and feature-rich development experience with [Hot Module Replacement (HMR)](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#hot), where changes to your code are reflected in the browser instantly.
+It reflects changes to your code in the browser instantly to provide a lightning-fast and feature-rich development experience by leveraging [Vite](https://vitejs.dev/) with a [Svelte plugin](https://github.com/sveltejs/vite-plugin-svelte) to do [Hot Module Replacement (HMR)](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#hot).